espoo-dev/espoo-dev/README.md

 ## Project definion

 Espoo-dev is a learning platform.
-There are three user types:
+There are three roles:

 - **Teacher:** Creates `Surveys` with many `Questions`
 - **Student:** Answers the `Questions` that belongs to a `Survey`